Systematic Botany

 If this will be your first submission of a manuscript to the Systematic Botany Editorial Manager website, you must first register by clicking "register now" and following the instructions.

-Submit manuscripts for Systematic Botany Monographs directly to the Editor-in-Chief of Systematic Botany Monographs.
+(Manuscripts for Systematic Botany Monographs should be submitted directly to the Editor-in-Chief of Systematic Botany Monographs.)

 Call for Papers